pinakographos/Hachures/README.md

 # Advice
 I'll lead with some of my advice on using the script, and then later on we'll talk about how it works.
 First off, **be patient**.
 This script can take a long time to run, depending on the settings.
 While a 1000 × 1000px raster with a handful of hachures may process in seconds, if you want a detailed set of lines on a large terrain, it could potentially run for a long time.
 Start small, and then work your way up to more detail and larger terrains once you get a sense of how long it will take.

 Second, you should have a reasonably **smooth terrain** to begin with.
 Hachures aren’t meant to show a huge amount of detail in a landform.
 They will gently bend if the terrain is smooth.
 If the terrain is detailed, the hachures will be jagged.
-I also note that smoothing the raster tends to speed the whole script, though I am not wholly sure why.
+I also note that smoothing the raster tends to _significantly_ speed up the whole script, though I am not wholly sure why.

 Finally, I often find the resulting hachures look best if you filter out some of the smallest stubs.